Home » Volcanoes » Stromboli

 almost continuously since 1932.
 Because it has been active for much of the last 2,000 years and its eruptions are visible for long distances at night,

 it is known as the "Lighthouse of the Mediterranean".
-It is among the world's most visited volcanoes.
+Located off the coast of southern Italy, it is among the world's most visited volcanoes.

 Stromboli is widely known for its spectacular eruptions which jet fountains